 Author: David B. Weisenfeld, JD, Legal Editor

-In-depth review of the spectrum of Michigan employment law requirements HR must follow with respect to eeo - affirmative action.
+In-depth review of the spectrum of Utah employment law requirements HR must follow with respect to eeo and affirmative action.

 HR considerations about the benefits of diversity.